Keeevini/PERN_Warehouse_App/README.md

 | Update shelf | PUT | /api/v1/shelves/:id |
 | Delete shelf | DELETE | /api/v1/shelves/:id |

 The only variation is creating a shelf.
 This is done because a shelf must be created in an existing warehouse.
-An additional create shelf feature in the home page could be created in the future.
+An additional create shelf feature in the home page could be created in the future if need be.

 ### Pages